coderelax/coderelax.com/source/about/index.markdown

 <img src="/images/filipemoreira.jpg" alt="Filipe Moreira" class='about-image'/>

-My name is Filipe Moreira and I'm a freelance web and mobile developer currently focusing on Ruby on Rails and Javascript applications.
+My name is Filipe Moreira and Coderelax is my web consultancy company.
+I'm a freelance web and mobile developer currently focusing on Ruby on Rails and Javascript applications.

 I also contribute to open source projects.
 Check my [Github profile](https://github.com/filipeamoreira) for more details.